Teach in Israel for a year, and be amazed at what you learn along the way

 Fellows live in the communities where they work, so you’ll have ten months to get to know Israel like a local.
 Outside of teaching and scheduled programming, your nights, weekends, and holidays are free for you to explore Israel on your own.

 $1,000 after the Masa subsidy

-Separate from the program cost, Masa Israel Teaching Fellows receive a monthly cash stipend of 1,750 shekels (~$490) for inexperienced teachers and 4,000 shekels ($1,140) for experienced teachers.
+Separate from the program cost, Masa Israel Teaching Fellows receive a monthly cash stipend of 1,750 shekels (~$490).
 A flight reimbursement up to $1,000 is also provided at the end of the program.